kapilsharma/tddworkshop/task1solution.md

 ## Composer

 Composer is a tool to manage dependencies of your PHP project.
-We too have few dependencies on third party libraries.
+We too have few dependencies on third party libraries; right now PHP unit but might have more in future.
 So lets first install composer.

 ### Installing composer